 In 2008, a martial arts flick titled ‘Chocolate’ was released.
 With its romantic plot, spectacular stunts and extraordinary protagonist, it was an instant hit.

 Chocolat – a British-American movie all about chocolate and romance was a huge success when it hit screens in 2000.
 The film tells the story of a young mother, played by Juliette Binoche, who moves to a fictional, suppressed village in France (Lansquenet-sous-Tannes) with her six-year-old daughter.
 It’s here she opens what is to become the villagers’ favorite chocolate shop – La Chocolaterie Maya.
 Her chocolate fleetingly begins to change the lives of the locals.

 The chocolate scene in Matilda, where Bruce Bogtrotter commences to stuff his face with what appears to be an endless amount of chocolate cake, is enough to put anyone off overindulging for life…or not!

 And we can’t forget the epic chocolate fountain scene in Bridesmaids and the chocolate frogs in the book-turned-movie, Harry Potter.

 Asides from the movies, chocolate has played a starring role in a number of popular television shows, including the Simpsons, I Love Lucy, Sex and the City, Seinfield (in which it made several memorable appearances) and Friends.

 Chocolate and the arts

 As well as moviemakers and directors, artists are beginning to use chocolate in their work.
-From melting it down and using it as body paint, to creating towering, detailed creations in the shape of cakes, candy and edible arts – there are a number of ways art and chocolate can be combined.
+From melting it down and using it as body paint, to creating a towering, detailed creation in the shape of cakes, candy , and edible arts – there are a number of ways art and chocolate can be combined.